 Step 2: Admissions (family member must meet all admissions requirements for their program of choice)

 Our admissions team will work with the family member to complete all necessary paperwork to gain admission into the program of choice.
+Family members must meet all admissions requirements for their program of choice to be eligible.
 Once admission to the program is complete, the scholarship application will be considered complete and sent to the scholarship committee.

 Step 3: Approval (Veteran begins training and the Scholarship committee evaluates scholarship application)